Screen Sync For Android OS Devices

 Been added to the wrong Sync Group

-If only specific screens should sync together, create a new, separate Sync Group for those devices.
+If only specific screens should sync together, create a new, separate sync group for those devices.